DabbingWowDevs/SolutionY-Sonarr/README.md

 idk if its unwillingness, a lack of ability, laziness or if **theyre being bought out by UseNet hosts and virus makers,** but the sonarr devs flat out refuse to allow us to automatically blocklist files based on failure or more importantly ...

 ## Blocklist Sonarr Downloads and automatically Redownload based on extensions

+(or by state, status, or error messege)

 ### Quickstart
 - run the program to create initial config files